MartinKavik/voting-solana-moonzoon/README.md

 - A _voter_ is a regular Solana account.
 The app makes the voter eligible for voting by creating a _voter votes_ account associated with the given voter and the _voting state_.

-- A _voting_state_ is an account created by the app during the start (if not created yet) and associated with the _voting_owner_.
-Voters are allowed to vote for 1 week - the _deadline_ is set in the account.
+- A _voting state_ is an account created by the app during the start (if not created yet) and associated with the _voting owner_.
+Voters are allowed to vote for 1 week - the _deadline_ is set in the _voting state_ account.

-- A _voting_owner_ is an account fully controlled by the app.
+- A _voting owner_ is an account fully controlled by the app.

 - You can find the pre-filled text input values in:
    - [./program/keypairs/voting-owner-keypair.json](./program/keypairs/voting-owner-keypair.json)